wp-plugins/child-theme-configurator/readme.txt

 Click "Save" to update the child stylesheet and save your changes to the WordPress admin.

+== Adding New Styles ==

+If you wish to add additional rules to a given CSS selector, first load the selector using the Query/Selector tab.
+Then find the rule you wish to override by typing in the New Rule autoselect box.
+Select by clicking with the mouse or by pressing the "Enter" or "Tab" keys.
+This will add a new input row to the selector inputs.

+If you wish to add completely new CSS selectors, or even new @media queries, you can enter free-form CSS in the "Raw CSS" textarea.
+Be aware that your syntax must be correct (i.e., balanced curly braces, etc.) for the parser to load the new styles.
+You will know it is invalid because a red "X" will appear next to the save button.

+If you prefer to use shorthand syntax for rules and values instead of the inputs provided by the Child Theme Configurator, you can enter them here as well.
+The parser will convert your input into normalized CSS code automatically.

 = Rule/Value Tab =

 The Rule/Value tab lets you find specific values for a given rule and then edit that value for individual CSS selectors that use that rule/value combination.
 First, find the rule you wish to override by typing in the Rule autoselect box.
 Select by clicking with the mouse or by pressing the "Enter" or "Tab" keys.